-(1) Compliance with International Financial Reporting Standards and matters concerning first-time adoption
+(1) Compliance with International Financial Reporting Standards

-The Group's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as provided in Article 93 of the Ordinance on Terminology, Forms, and Preparation Methods of Consolidated Financial Statements (Ordinance of the Ministry of Finance No.28 of 1976) as they satisfy the requirements of a "Specified Company Complying with Designated International Accounting Standards" in Japan set forth in Article 1-2 of the said Ordinance.
+The Group's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as provided in Article 93 as they satisfy the requirements of a "Specified Company Complying with Designated International Accounting Standards" in Japan set forth in Article 1-2 of the said Ordinance.

-The consolidated financial statements were approved on July 31, 2019 by Koji Kabumoto, Representative Director, President and CEO, and Seiichi Tateishi, Director, Managing Executive Officer and CFO.
+The consolidated financial statements were approved on June 26, 2020 by Koji Kabumoto, Representative Director, President and CEO, and Seiichi Tateishi, Managing Executive Officer and CFO.